christinerose/gibbr.org/blog/hillingar/index.md

 For unikernels these are often C libraries like `gmp`.
 2. Library dependencies:<br>
 Are installed through the programming language package manager.
-This is `opam` here, but other language package managers include `pip`, `node`, and `cargo`.
+For example `opam`, `pip`, and `npm`.
-These are the dependencies that often have version constraints and require complicated resolution possibly using a SAT solver.
+These are the dependencies that often have version constraints and require resolution possibly using a SAT solver.
-3. Repository dependencies:<br>
+3. File dependencies:<br>
-Are dependencies between files, modules, classes, or another unit of code, inside one version control system repository, at the file-system level of granularity.
+Are dependencies at the file system level of granularity.
+For example, C files, Java (non-inner) classes, or OCaml modules.
-Most likely this will be for a simple project (e.g. Opam package) but in a monorepo these could span many projects which all interoperate.
+Most likely this will be for a single project, but in a monorepo these could span many projects which all interoperate (e.g. Nixpkgs).
-In fact, Nixpkgs is a monorepo that stores -- in most instances -- exactly one version of a package, all of which interoperate with each other.
-In contrast, `opam-repository` stores all the previous versions of packages.
+This is the level of granuality that builds systems often deal with -- like Make, Dune, and Bazel.
 3. Function dependencies:<br>
-Are dependencies between functions, modules, classes, or another unit of code.
+Are dependencies between functions or another unit of code native to a language.
-E.g. C includes, Java classes, Python imports, and OCaml modules.
+For example, if function `a` calls function `a` then a depends upon `b`.
+This is the level of granualrity that compilers and interpretters are normally concerened with.

 Nix deals well with system dependencies but doesn't have a native way of resolving library dependency versions.
 Opam deals well with library dependencies but doesn't have a consistent way of installing system packages in a reproducible way.
-And Dune deals with repository dependencies, but not the others (although this may be changing in the future).
+And Dune deals with file dependencies, but not the others (although this may be changing in the future).
 The OCaml compiler keeps track of function dependencies when compiling and linking a program.

 #### Cross-compilation